cloudify-cosmo/getcloudify.org/guide/3.1/dsl-spec-interfaces.md

 {%endhighlight%}

 In this example, we've:
-- Declared a plugin called `deployer` which, by default, should execute its operations on the Cloudify manager.
+- Declared a plugin called `deployer` which, [by default](#overriding-the-executor), should execute its operations on the Cloudify manager.
 - Declared an interface `my_deployment_interface` with a `configure` operation which should execute the `deployer.config_in_master.configure` task.
 We also provided it with some inputs.
 - Declared a `nodejs_app` node which uses our declared interface and executes the `configure` operation.

-# Overriding the executor for a specific operation
+# Overriding the executor

+In the above example we've declared an `executor` for our `deployer` plugin.
-Cloudify enables declaring an `executor` for a single operation thus overriding the previous declaration in under the `plugins` section.
+Cloudify enables declaring an `executor` for a single operation thus overriding the previous declaration.

 Example: